alexbilbie/alexbilbie.github.com/_posts/2016-01-07-programming-a-barcode-scanner.md

 Or just print this blog post out.

-Start off with page 71 and scan the barcode "Scan Suffix 1" (data value `06h`).
+Start off with page 71 and scan the barcode `Scan Suffix 1` (data value `06h`).
 This will put the scanner into a mode which allows for scanning a four digit code which represents a character (or combination of characters).
 Appendix E of the manual lists all of these codes and you'll find that `6058` represents "Enter".

 ![/images/barcode/barcode-scan-suffix-1.png](/images/barcode/barcode-scan-suffix-1.png)